networknext/next/docs/source/complex_server_example.rst

 Complex Server Example
 ----------------------

-In this example we build the kitchen sink version of a server where we show off all the features.
+In this example we build the kitchen sink version of a server where we show off all the features :)

 We demonstrate: